Ramón Ramírez (Dominican pitcher): San Francisco Giants (2010–2011)

-Ramírez earned a save on April 6, 2011, by pitching 1/3 of an inning to escape a bases-loaded situation in the Giants' 8–4 win over the Padres.
-On June 18, he pitched a season-high 2 1/3 innings, allowing no runs in a 4–2 loss to Oakland.
-He allowed a season-high four runs in 2/3 innings and took the loss on June 30 in an 11-inning, 5–2 defeat to the Cubs.
-On August 5, in an eventual 9–2 loss to Philadelphia, Ramírez hit Shane Victorino with a pitch, and a brawl started.
+Ramírez earned a save on April 6, 2011, by pitching 1/3 of an inning to escape a bases-loaded situation in the San Francisco Giants' 8–4 win over the Padres.
+On June 18, he pitched a season-high 2 1/3 innings, allowing no runs in a 4–2 loss to the Oakland Athletics.
+He allowed a season-high four runs in 2/3 innings and took the loss on June 30 in an 11-inning, 5–2 defeat to the Chicago Cubs.
+On August 5, in an eventual 9–2 loss to the Philadelphia Phillies, Ramírez hit Shane Victorino with a pitch, and a brawl started.
 Ramírez was subsequently ejected from the game.
 Afterwards, Philadelphia talk-show host Tony Bruno sparked controversy by posting on his Twitter account that Ramírez was an illegal alien, although he later removed the post.
-On September 4, Ramírez struck out four batters but gave up a run in 1 2/3 innings in a 4–1 loss to the Diamondbacks.
-Two days later, he got his final save of the year when he threw a scoreless 1/3 of an inning in a 6–4 victory over San Diego.
+On September 4, Ramírez struck out four batters but gave up a run in 1 2/3 innings in a 4–1 loss to the Arizona Diamondbacks.
+Two days later, he got his final save of the year when he threw a scoreless 1/3 of an inning in a 6–4 victory over the San Diego Padres.
 In 66 games that season, Ramírez had a 3–3 record, a 2.62 ERA, four saves, 66 strikeouts, and 68 2/3 innings pitched.

-New York Mets
+New York Mets (2012)

-On December 7, the Giants traded Ramírez and Andrés Torres to the New York Mets for Ángel Pagán.
+On December 7, 2011, the Giants traded Ramírez and Andrés Torres to the New York Mets for Ángel Pagán.
 Ramírez avoided arbitration with the Mets by signing a one-year, $2.65 million contract with them on January 17, 2012.
+He became a free agent following the season.

-San Francisco Giants (second stint)
+Second stint with San Francisco Giants (2013)

 Ramírez signed a minor league contract with the Giants in 2013, but he was released on March 22 after posting an 11.25 ERA in spring training.
 He was re-signed and appeared in 6 games for the Giants before being designated for assignment.
+Ramírez was released on June 17.

 Tampa Bay Rays

-On July 1, 2013 Ramirez signed a minor league deal with the Tampa Bay Rays organization.
+On July 1, 2013, Ramírez signed a minor league contract with the Tampa Bay Rays.
+He posted a 2.84 ERA with 7 strikeouts in 6 games for the Triple-A Durham Bulls, and also made one appearances for the High-A Charlotte Stone Crabs.
+Ramírez was released by the Rays organization on August 1.

 Seattle Mariners

-On January 2, 2014, Ramirez signed a minor league deal with the Seattle Mariners.
-On April 29, he was released after allowing 5 runs in less than 5 innings in AAA.
+On January 2, 2014, Ramírez signed a minor league contract with the Seattle Mariners.
+On April 29, he was released after allowing 5 runs in less than 5 innings for the Triple-A Tacoma Rainiers.